eReefs/ereefs.github.io/docs/index.md

           <div class="sub-content">
             <h2>Australian icon with universal values</h2>
             <p  style="color: #fff; text-shadow: 1px 1px 4px rgba(0, 0, 0, 0.5);">
               The Great Barrier Reef is one of Australia's most significant natural and cultural icons, recognized globally for its ecological, economic, and cultural importance.
-From wetlands and rivers to beaches and coral reef, GBR host an incredible biodiversity.Its outstanding universal values is recognised through its UNESCO World Heritage status. (manually link to somewhere, ask Clo, maybe dcceew GBR page?)
+From wetlands and rivers to beaches and coral reef, GBR host an incredible biodiversity.Its outstanding universal values is recognised through its UNESCO World Heritage status. <a class="light-blue-links" href="https://www.dcceew.gov.au/parks-heritage/great-barrier-reef">Read more</a>
             </p>
           </div>
         </div>